-The simulator has just received a frame for our MAC address or a broadcast address (the simulator doesn't disturb us with foreign MAC addresses when the MACB in the AVR32 has not be set up for promiscuous operation) and here we are in the interrupt routine.
-Now don't forget that this is the real code which will operate on your target and if this doesn't work properly it will also not work properly on your target.
+The simulator has just received a frame for our MAC address or a broadcast address (the simulator doesn't disturb us with foreign MAC addresses when the EMAC in the LM3SXXXX has not be set up for promiscuous operation) and here we are in the interrupt routine.
+Now don't forget that this is the real code which will operate on your target and if this doesn't work properly here it will also not work properly on your target.

 We see that such routines are necessarily quite hardware specific.
-Here we see accesses to the internal register, MACB_ISR.
-Search for this registers in the AVR32 data sheet if you want to read exactly how it works; here is a very quick overview where we will also look at the registers in the simulated AVR32.
+Here we see first accesses to the internal registers, MACIM and MACRIS\IACK.
+Search for these registers in the LM3SXXXX data sheet if you want to read exactly how it works; here is a very quick overview where we will also look at the registers in the simulated LM3SXXXX.

-MACB_ISR is the interrupt status register in the MACB.
-We can search for it in our project by using "search in files", ensuring that the search path starts at the highest level in the μ Tasker project, and using the search files of type .c and .h.
+MACRIS\IACK is the raw interrupt status register in the EMAC.
+We can search for it in our project by using "search in files", ensuring that the search path starts at the highest level in the $\mu$ Tasker project, and using the search files of type \.c and \.h.

-It will be found in the code at several locations but also in the file AVR32.h, where it is defined as:
+It will be found in the code at several locations but also in the file LM3SXXXX. h, where it is defined as: